Without question, my favourite thing about Italy is aperitivo.

 Of course, it all depends on what the region is known for and what is grown there.

 Umbria is famous for truffles, Genoa is the home of pesto, while pistachios are the main ingredient in anything Sicilian.
 Fresh fish is popular in places near the sea, while mountain food is comprised of hearty cuts of meat and salty cheese.

 The type and amount of food that you will receive during an aperitivo can vary significantly as well.
-While some bars carelessly chuck down a couple of bowls of olives, peanuts and breadsticks, others will have elaborately crafted delights with hideously pretentious names.
+While some bars carelessly chuck down a couple of bowls of olives, peanuts and breadsticks (or taralli if you’re in Bari), others will have elaborately crafted delights with hideously pretentious names.